IVSD News Page

 17. IVSD meetings are usually held the second Wednesday of the month at 7 p.m. at the town hall.
 All meetings are posted at four sites: the information box on Island View Drive near Lift Station 1, the town hall message board, this website and the Winnebago Post Office.

-18. The lift station operators are Jim Latta (lead lift station operator), Jerry Tribbey (Assistant head lift station operator), Kyn Anthony, Troy Hamidi, Jim Merten, Joe Olszewski.
+18. The lift station operators are Jim Latta (lead lift station operator), Kyn Anthony, Troy Hamidi, Jim Merten, Joe Olszewski.
 Roger Brey is a consultant.

 19. The District owns a 2014 Dodge truck.
 It is parked in the garage next to the Town Hall.